-Appendix C contains a log of applicants, nominees, and appointees for judicial vacancies that occurred in 2015-2016.
-A historical log of all judicial applicants, nominees, and appointees for all judicial vacancies since statehood is on the Council's website at www.ajc.state.ak.us.
+Appendix C contains a complete log of all applicants, nominees, and appointees for judicial vacancies that occurred in 2017-2018.
+A historical log of all judicial applicants, nominees, and appointees for all judicial vacancies since statehood is posted on the Council's website at www.ajc.state.ak.us.